rjjrbatarao/obrajs/README.md

 /**
  * load testcount.html template into component3
  * Example of a reactive template by adding event as function argument
- * rawjs will treat is as event function.
+ * obrajs will treat is as event function.
  */
 let count = 1;
 ojs.oHtml("component4", "/testcount.tpl", {